openworm/bionet/README.md

 without knowing its interneuron configuration.
 A homomorphic network additionally mirrors the interneuron configuration of the other network.

+Bionet was inspired by OpenWorm (openworm.org), a project to model the C Elegans nematode worm in a high fidelity artificial creature.
+Although the connectome (neural network) of the worm is known, it is not known how it produces sensory-motor behaviors.
+Bionet is an attempt to do this.
+A network containing the C Elegans connectome is supplied with the distribution: CElegans_network.txt.
+This network has random weights and can be used to produce sensory-motor behavior sequences.
+The goal is to evolve other networks that perform the same behaviors, not knowing the original network weights.
+Since C Elegans has close to 4000 synapses, this is a daunting task.
+However, accomplishing it would be a huge step toward programming an artificial C Elegans.

 Required packages:

 The UNIX version requires the gcc compiler, make command, and